 How Long Does Nicotine Stay In Your System?

 Generally, nicotine will be undetectable in the bloodstream one to three days after stopping the use of tobacco.
 However, if you use are being asked to do a urine screening, nicotine should be undetectable between three to four days after stopping tobacco use.

 Now all of this also varies on your use of tobacco.
 The more tobacco ingested, the more it can skew your nicotine levels, and of course, screenings can check for that too.
-Depending on the trace levels of nicotine in your system, insurance companies and employers can decipher if you are a heavy, moderate, or light smoker.
+Depending on the trace levels of nicotine in your system, insurance companies can decipher if you are a heavy, moderate, or light smoker.

 There are two types of nicotine tests:

 - Those collected in a lab, where the person being tested urinates into a cup with a tamper-evident seal and gives the sample to the lab personnel, or doctor

 - On-site urine screens using an inexpensive kit.